The Roman and US Empires: A point of view

-I ask: “Is there life ‘before’ death?
-Or are we so alienated, so apathetic that we abandon this life and our hopes to build a sustainable future so that we can live to die for some promised afterlife by rich, hypocritical tent-preachers with 800 numbers and ‘”rent-boys’?
+I ask: “Is there life ‘before’ death?”
+Or are we so alienated, so apathetic that we abandon this life and our hopes to build a sustainable future so that we can live to die for some promised afterlife by rich, hypocritical tent-preachers with 800 numbers and ‘rent-boys’?

-Think about it all, for you are living in the greatest decline this country has ever seen and now, 30% of adults between 20 and 27, live with their parents for they cannot afford housing.
+Think about it all, for you are living in the greatest decline this country has ever seen and now, more than 30% of adults between 20 and 27, live with their parents for they cannot afford housing.
 Students graduate with $70 thousand dollars in debt from paying for schools, while in Denmark and Sweden you get paid to go to school.
 This debt cannot be discharged in bankruptcy and now that there are no jobs, what will young people do?
 Who will pick up the night-crawling debt?

-The time now is to become educated as to how your capitalist system of economics works, for it doesn’t work for you; it works for those that own it: the large multinational corporations that hate competition, have no allegiance to geographical boundaries and will destroy this country and the world as we know it if we do not stop them. they will do this as they are through war, expansion of markets, outsourcing and robotizing work until there is no work to be had.
+The time now is to become educated as to how your capitalist system of economics works, for it doesn’t work for you; it works for those that own it: the large multinational corporations that hate competition, have no allegiance to geographical boundaries and will destroy this country and the world as we know it if we do not stop them.
+They will do this as they are through war, expansion of markets, outsourcing and robotizing work until there is no work to be had.
 They will as Marx said: dig their own grave but they will outsource the grave digging to us.